 This will allow for the record to be depublished after a certain date and time.

 This allows you to decide the status of the record.
 The choices are:

 - Timed publish

 Relations and taxonomy¶

-Relations allows you to tie a record to another record of either the same or a different ContentType for usage in your templates.
-An example of this is often seen on ecommerece websites that have a "related products" section.
+Relations allow you to tie a record to another record of either the same or a different ContentType for usage in your templates.
+An example of this is often seen on ecommerce websites that have a "related products" section.

 Taxonomy allow you to categorize your record with different types of taxonomy set up in your taxonomy file.
 There are three different types of taxonomy:

 - tags - Tags are a sort of ‘freeform’ labeling.
 Each record can have several tags, that do not have to be selected from a predefined list.
 Just add tags, as you go!
 Examples of websites that use tags extensively are Flickr or Delicious.
 The taxonomy can be set up to allow spaces in tag names or not.

 - categories - Categories are chosen predefined categorizations for your record.
 These are often found on weblogging sites, to define the different types of blogpostings.
 The taxonomy can be limited to either one or more categories for each record.

 - grouping - Grouping is like categories but it is - by definition - more strict.
 When a grouping applies to a certain record, that record should be viewed as a part of the other records with the same grouping.
 As such, a record can have only one ‘grouping’ at most.